How to Talk to Animals in English: List of animal sounds you would love to say

 2. Dogs — woof

-A large number of dogs woof or ruff, however small dogs yip and yap ( yappy are those who talk a lot), while bulky dogs have a deep bow-wow.
+Many dogs woof or ruff, but small dogs yip and yap ( yappy are those who talk a lot), while bulky dogs have a deep bow-wow.
 Barking is the name assigned to the sounds produced by dogs.
-When a dog says, “woof” it is not “woofing,” it is barking.
+When a dog says, “woof,” it is not “woofing;” it is barking.

 3. Horses — neigh